georgeemiL787/IMDB_MOVIES_DATASET_ANALYSIS/README.md

 ### Second pivot table
-called best directors to get the highest average rating directors in this imdb list starting with adding (director name) column and (sum of imdb scores) to get every director total score and last column (count movie title) so I get the number of movies each director have in the list <br />
+named best directors to get the highest average rating directors in this imdb list starting with adding (director name) column and (sum of imdb scores) to get every director total score and last column (count movie title) so I get the number of movies each director have in the list <br />
 from this we can calculate average rating of every director by divid sum of imdb scores with count movie title multiply 10 (sum of imdb scores/(count movie title*10)) and change the result to precentage formula  <br />
 After that extract the data to external table so it can be visualized